gzhaowater/gzhaowater.github.io/_pages/cv.md

   - /resume
 ---

-{% include base_path %}

 Education
 ======
-* Ph.D in Civil Engineering, Texas A&M University, 2018
+* Ph.D. in Civil Engineering, Texas A&M University, 2018

   Dissertation: The role of reservoir flow regulation and evaporation in water resources management